microsoft/CCF/doc/operations/start_network.rst

         Pending-- poll status -->Pending;
         Pending-- trusted -->PartOfNetwork;

-The joining node takes the certificate of the existing network to join via ``network_certificate_file`` configuration entry and initiates an enclave-to-enclave TLS connection to an existing node of the network as specified by ``join.target_rpc_address`` configuration entry.
+The joining node takes the certificate of the existing network to join via ``service_certificate_file`` configuration entry and initiates an enclave-to-enclave TLS connection to an existing node of the network as specified by ``join.target_rpc_address`` configuration entry.

 The join configuration option should be set in the :ref:`join configuration` section of the JSON configuration.